Eligibility and policies for financial aid

 - Federal Work Study: Students receive a paycheck or direct deposit on a biweekly basis for the hours they have worked.

 Should you have funds in excess of your charges, you should contact the Business Office regarding a refund of the excess amount.

 Each year, the Department of Education selects student FAFSAs to be reviewed in a process called verification.
 Augustana's Office of Financial Aid will compare information from your FAFSA with IRS data, W-2 information, and information you provide on a Verification Form.

 Withdrawing from Augustana, refunds, return of federal financial aid, leave of absence

-Students who wish to withdraw from all courses during the term must take formal action to do so by contacting the Office of Student Life, Founders Hall 104.
+Students who wish to withdraw from all courses during the semester must take formal action to do so by contacting the Office of Student Life, Founders Hall 104.

 See the withdrawal policies: